Debug an Unexpected Result

 If you do not find the attempt that you expect, it means your policy is missing a rule that allows a particular action — perhaps there is a rule that you need to add to the policy to get things working.

-If you’ve tried using the Logs and Explain pages, and you’re still stuck debugging an unexpected result, schedule a 1x1 with an Oso engineer.
+If you’ve tried using the Logs and Explain pages, and you’re still stuck debugging an unexpected result, schedule a 1x1 with an Oso team member.
 We're happy to help.

 Get started with Oso Cloud →